Secure CheckoutPersonal information is secured with SSL technology.

 13. Self-assembling peptides (E. S. Kim - University of Washington)

 14. Graphene: medical applications (S. Bellucci - INFN)

 15. Carbon nanotubes (A. Memic - King Abdulaziz University)

 16. Bioactive nanoceramics (A. R. Boccaccini – University of Erlangen)

 17. Nanosafety issues (C. Schimpel - BioNanoNet)

 18. Regulatory perspectives on medical nanotechnologies (I. De Angelis - ISS)

-- Provides a comprehensive overview of how nanotechnology is being used to create new tissue engineering techniques
+- Provides a comprehensive overview on how nanotechnology is being used to create new tissue engineering techniques

-- Covers in detail the physicochemical fundamentals of bionanotechnologies, and explores major applications in the fields of theranostics and tissue engineering
+- Explores major applications in the fields of theranostics and tissue engineering

 - No. of pages: